tomasstolker/pycrires/docs/running.rst

 A configuration file is generated when calling a :class:`~pycrires.pipeline.Pipeline` method for the first time.
 If needed, the configuration file can be adjusted, which will then be used when rerunning the same method.

-Below, there is an full example for reducing and calibrating the `CRIRES+ <https://www.eso.org/sci/facilities/paranal/instruments/crires.html>`_ data:
+Below, there is an full example for reducing and calibrating the `CRIRES+ <https://www.eso.org/sci/facilities/paranal/instruments/crires.html>`_ data.
+The :meth:`~pycrires.pipeline.Pipeline.util_extract_2d` method is only relevant if the spatial dimension needs to be preserved.
+Otherwise, the products from :meth:`~pycrires.pipeline.Pipeline.obs_nodding` and :meth:`~pycrires.pipeline.Pipeline.correct_wavelengths` can be used.

 .. code-block:: python